fire-ferrets/chess.rs/concept.md

 ## `Server`
 ### Methods
-- `UpdateBoard`: Update the board state with a move
+- `update_board`: Update the board state with a move
-- `SetBoard`: Return the current board state
+- `set_board`: Return the current board state
-- `SetPossibleMoves`: Return the possible moves for a piece
+- `possible_moves`: Return the possible moves for a piece

 ### Attributes
 tbd